-Hi, I’m Brian, a former senior software engineer and now industry advisor at Pathrise.
-I work with hundreds of software engineers to help them land their dream jobs in tech.
+Hi, I’m Brian, a former senior software engineer and now industry mentor at Pathrise.
+I have worked with hundreds of software engineers to help them land their dream jobs in tech.
 Check out my review of Turing.

 - What does Turing do?